theHostileNegotiator/KWBandage/README.md

  https://github.com/theHostileNegotiator/WrathEd2012/releases/tag/v0.1.10-HN-1.1
  Is not supported on Older Builds
  * Forked from https://github.com/Qibbi/WrathEd2012 by Lauren/Darth Jane.

+ For Shaders: DirectX SDK August 2005, fxc.exe recommended to be copied to WrathEd tools folder

  ### Extra Fixes
  Mechapede Spawn: Mechapede spawn can be fixed by Hex editing cnc3ep1.dat, allowing it to spawn properly at the Gateway and follow rally points.